 Gathering evidence to prove wrongdoing or stop criminal or antisocial activity from happening can be quite a satisfying experience.
 However, it can also be very dangerous.
 Understandably, people committing these acts (such as theft or fly-tipping, for example) dont want to be caught on camera.
 They are likely to react badly if they discover a body-worn spy camera, which could mean danger to the person who installed it.

 Modern spy cameras are quite sophisticated and can be monitored remotely from virtually any location using a laptop or smartphone.
 You dont need to put yourself at risk by going to retrieve the camera to access the footage every day.

 In most cases, confronting the person or people you've been filming is not a good idea to let them know you have evidence of their wrongdoing.
 If it's a crime, take it to the police.
-Even if it's an antisocial activity you've been filming, you can still contact the appropriate authorities such as your local council or police community support team.
+Even if it's an antisocial activity you've been filming, you can still contact the appropriate authorities, such as your local council or police community support team.
 Confronting the person may seem like a good idea, but it will hardly ever yield the results you want, and it could be very risky.
 You've done your job by collecting the evidence, now take it to the police and keep yourself safe.

 This is not only against the law, but it could trigger retaliation from the person being filmed or a witch hunt in which an innocent person could be caught up.
-Remember, your safety is far more important than catching a criminal and in fact, you can achieve this far more effectively by taking yourself out of the equation and handing your footage over to the authorities.
+Remember, your safety is far more important than catching a criminal.
+You can achieve this far more effectively by taking yourself out of the equation and handing your footage to the authorities.
 Avoid taking risks and use the technology safely, and you can improve your neighbourhood without putting yourself in danger.
-Image credit: Wiki Commons